-Satsuma objects are sometimes lavished with the images of gods,deities and holy men, the so called immortals, sitting together in a smaller or largere Group, sometimes on their own.
-They all can be traced back to the complex mixture of religions
+Satsuma objects are sometimes lavished with the images of gods,deities and holy men, the so called immortals, sitting together in a smaller or largere group, sometimes on their own.
+They all can be traced back to the complex mixture of religions and

 as “the way of the gods”, and indeed there are many shinto gods, the Kami, which must not be seen as a ‘personnel gods’ as we know it in the west, but as spirits that can live anywhere.
-It is the spirit that is believed to
+It is the spirit that is believed to be present

-resistance eventually several of these Buddhas (butsu or nyorai in Japanese), and bodhisattvas (bosatsu) were adapted, interwoven with the shinto gods.and placed in a religious concept what only can be found in Japan.
-This mixture of Shinto gods an budhistic
+eventually several of these Buddhas (butsu or nyorai in Japanese), and bodhisattvas (bosatsu) were adapted, interwoven with the shinto gods and placed in a religious concept what only can be found in Japan.
+This mixture of Shinto gods an budhistic holymen

 - Gods, Rakan and Immortals